sezinyavuz/-Image-Blending/README.md

 # Image Blending
-The goal of this assignment is to obtain a blended image like in Figure 1-b from the input image
+The goal of this assignment is to obtain a blended image from the input image

 ###Introduction